makerdao/mips/MIP10/mip10.md

 The MIP10c12 template is located at **[MIP10c12-Subproposal-Template.md](MIP10c12-Subproposal-Template.md)**.

-1. A community member publishes the [MIP10c-12-Subproposal-Template](MIP10c12-Subproposal-Template.md) in the Oracle section of the Maker Forum and submits a PR to the MIPS Github repo.
+1. A community member publishes the [MIP10c12-Subproposal-Template](MIP10c12-Subproposal-Template.md) in the Oracle section of the Maker Forum and submits a PR to the MIPS Github repo.

 2. Feedback is incorporated into the [MIP10c12-Subproposal-Template](MIP10c12-Subproposal-Template.md) with changes logged in the changelog section.
 Changes are reflected both in the Forum thread as well as in the MIPS Github repo.

-3. The Oracle Team(s) submit a Polling Vote to the Governance Portal.
+3. An Oracle Team submits a Polling Vote to the Governance Portal.

-4. If the Polling Vote passes the Oracle Team(s) give affected customers 30 days notice via the email stored in [MIP12c11](MIP10c12-Subproposal-Template.md).
+4. If the Polling Vote passes the Oracle Team gives affected customers 30 days notice via the email stored in [MIP12c11](MIP10c12-Subproposal-Template.md).

-5. The Oracle Team(s) update [MIP10c11](MIP10c11-Subproposal-Template) to update the fees for each modified entry and submit a PR to the MIPS Github repo.
+5. The Oracle Team updates [MIP10c11](MIP10c11-Subproposal-Template) to update the fees for each modified entry and submit a PR to the MIPS Github repo.

 ---